DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ​                                                           Analysing the 'ENTER' key in more detail.

-As shown in the image above, actually identifying what each key was doing became tricky as the microphone was not sophisticated enough to identify what was previously established in Kellys research.
+As shown in the image above, actually identifying what each key was doing became tricky as the microphone was not sophisticated enough to identify what was previously established in Kelly's research.
 This led to awkward problems with analysing data and feature extraction techniques although later down the line this was dealt with.

 Below is a video of my first set of samples, after these initial sets of samples were gathered I moved onto using my own application to gather the data itself.
 Below is a list of the initial audio recordings: